nstuyvesant/sveltekit-auth-example/README.md

 ## My ask of you

 Please report any issues or areas where the code can be optimized.
-I am still learning Svelte and SvelteKit.
-All feedback is appreciated.